 Aiutamicristo means "Help Me Christ" and it was the surname of a family from Pisa.
 Guglielmo Ajutamicristo was a rich banker of Pisan origin who managed to buy some Sicilian fiefdoms and built this palace as evidence of his social growth.

 Palazzo Speciale Valguarnera Raffadali

 The side of the palace shown above is most likely the oldest one, because the three windows are dated XIVth century and with their thin mouldings they reflect decorative patterns from Barcelona (see a detail of St. Yves' Gate in the Cathedral of Barcelona - it opens in another window).
 It is located in a hidden uphill street south of Il Cassaro.
 It is named after the three families that owned it in the XVth/XVIth century.
-The Valguarnera were one of the wealthiest families of Palermo where they had other palaces in addition to a large villa at Bagheria.
+The Valguarnera were one of the wealthiest families of Palermo where they had other palaces in addition to a large villa in Bagheria.

 There is scarcely a house that has not something striking in its architecture, and a number of marble columns, either in front or in the court yards; for every great palace has a large court yard with a piazza and columns of marble.

 Sir George Cockburn - A Voyage to Cadiz and Gibraltar: up the Mediterranean to Sicily and Malta in 1810/11

 This palace was built in 1588 so shortly after Il Cassaro had become the main street of Palermo.
 It stands on the site of a previous medieval building.
 The use of bugnato on the fašade brings to mind Ospedale di S. Giacomo which was built along the same street and approximately in the same period and the 1553 portal of Villa Giulia in Rome.